tjhall13/xerox/README.md

   * `actual`: actual value
   * `msg`: optional message to provide
 * `method` <`String`>: method name to be added to the prototype.
+  * If method is `'@construct'` then the constructor for this class is mocked.

 **Returns:**
 * <`Template`>: Template to set mock parameters.